 TGbe editor: Please update the 2nd paragraph this subclause as shown below:

 [7435]For each TID, there shall not be more than one block ack agreement established between two MLDs and the agreement shall apply to all the links to which the TID is mapped to (i.e., there are no independent block ack agreements for each TID on a per-link basis).
+A block ack agreement that is negotiated between two MLDs is a protected block ack agreement and shall follow the procedure defined in 10.25.7 (Protected block ack agreement) with additional rules as defined in this subclause.

 TGbe editor: Please add the following paragraph at the end of this subclause as shown below: